AndersSperling/anderssperling.github.io/en/kabs.md

 title: KABS
 ---

 <p>KABS stands for Koordinator af Bachelor Studiestarten (Coordinator of the Bachelor Study Start).
-There are a total of 29 KABS, that each have their study programme and rus trip, two of which are a normal and an alcohol-free weekend trip, accordingly.</p>
+There are a total of 31 KABS, that each have their study programme and rus trip, three of which are weekendtrips, with one of these being alcohol-free.</p>
-<p>To get in touch with KABS, you are always welcome to contact us on our mail: kabsdtu@gmail.com</p>
+<p>To get in touch with KABS, you are always welcome to contact us on our mail: dtu.kabs@gmail.com</p>

 <h2>KABS17:</h2>
 <ul>